Goran Vujević

-Goran Vujević (Горан Вујевић; born 27 February 1973) is a Serbian-Montenegrin volleyball player who competed for Yugoslavia in the 1996 Summer Olympics and in the 2000 Summer Olympics and for Serbia and Montenegro in the 2004 Summer Olympics.
+Goran Vujević (Горан Вујевић; born 27 February 1973) is a Montenegrin volleyball player who competed for Yugoslavia in the 1996 Summer Olympics and in the 2000 Summer Olympics and for Serbia and Montenegro in the 2004 Summer Olympics.

 He was born in Cetinje.
 In 1996, he was part of the Yugoslav team which won the bronze medal in the Olympic tournament.
 Four years later, in 2000, he won the gold medal with The Serbia and Montenegro team in the 2000 Olympic Games held in Sydney.

 At the 2004 Games, he was a member of the Serbia and Montenegro team which was eliminated in the quarter-finals of the Olympic tournament.